neurobagel/documentation/docs/user_guide/cli.md

     !!! info "Must be run first"
         Each subject in a Neurobagel graph requires at least phenotypic data.
-        The other metadata are optional and can be added afterward via their respective commands in any order.
+        The other metadata are optional and can be added afterward via the `bids` and/or `derivatives` commands in any order.

 - `bids`
 - `derivatives`